• Skip to primary navigation

 • Mexican Rice

-Esquites (Mexican Corn Salad) in a bowl
+Esquites (Mexican Street Corn Salad) in a bowl with garnish

 Got any questions?
 Ask away!
 I’m happy to help.
 If you enjoy this recipe, I hope you’ll leave a comment with some STARS.
 Also, please share it on social media.
 Don’t forget to tag us at #ChiliPepperMadness.
 I’ll be sure to share!
 Thanks! — Mike H.